openmpf/openmpf.github.io/docs/docs/index.md

 For those developing new exploitation capabilities, OpenMPF exposes a set of Application Program Interfaces (APIs) for extending media analytics functionality.
 The APIs allow integrators to introduce new algorithms capable of detecting new targeted entity types.
 For example, a backpack detection algorithm could be integrated into an OpenMPF instance.
 OpenMPF does not restrict the number of algorithms that can operate on a given media file, permitting researchers, practitioners, and developers to explore arbitrarily complex composites of exploitation algorithms.

-A list of open source algorithms currently integrated into the OpenMPF as distributed processing components is shown here:
+A list of algorithms currently integrated into the OpenMPF as distributed processing components is shown here:

 | **Operation** | **Object Type** | **Framework**
 |  --- | --- | ---